-ECN K101 (formerly ECO K111) 3 CREDIT HOURS PRINCIPLES OF MACROECONOMICS
+ECN K101 (formerly ECO K111)

+3 CREDIT HOURS

+PRINCIPLES OF

+MACROECONOMICS

-Prerequisite: Placement test score indicating ENG K101 or completion of ENG K100 with a "C" grade or better.
+Prerequisite: ENG K101 placement ∞ or completion of ENG K100 with a "C" grade or better.

 This course introduces students to the basic concepts of the economic system.
 The first semester is primarily macroeconomics, with the emphasis on the economic thought process.
 Discussion of money and banking, national income, fiscal measures, and stabilizing the economy are all included.

-ECN K102 (formerly ECO K112) 3 CREDIT HOURS
+ECN K102 (formerly ECO K112) 3 CREDIT HOURS PRINCIPLES OF MICROECONOMICS

-PRINCIPLES OF MICROECONOMICS Prerequisite: Placement test score indicating ENG K101 or completion of ENG K100 with a "C" grade or better.
+Prerequisite: ENG K101 placement ∞ or completion of ENG K100 with a "C" grade or better.

 This course introduces students to microeconomics theory, with a focus on understanding how business, social, and policy decisions are made.
 The basic theories of distribution of income, international economics, labor, and comparative economic systems are studied.